Most Predictable Wide Receiver Stats (2019 Update)

 Wide receiver production, in both real football and fantasy, hinges on targets.
 Those targets are the number that we can most confidently look to from a receiver’s previous season when trying to project his upcoming year.
 Although per-game receptions, yards, and fantasy points have moderate year-to-year correlations, targets have a year-to-year correlation that is on the brink of being considered statistically strong.

-PPR scoring somewhat mitigates the effect of touchdowns on the bottom-line fantasy scoring, so it makes sense that a receiver can have somewhat consistent year-to-year fantasy output despite a moderately weak correlation in touchdowns from one year to the next.
+PPR scoring somewhat mitigates the effect of touchdowns on the bottom-line of fantasy scoring, so it makes sense that a receiver can have somewhat consistent year-to-year fantasy output despite a moderately weak correlation in touchdowns from one year to the next.

 Even with the correlation in per-game production overall from year to year being moderately strong, it isn’t so strong that we can look at the previous season and think that a wide receiver will easily replicate his numbers.